angolaosc/angolaosc.org/README.md

 News and Updates: Keeping contributors informed about news and updates related to the world of open source.

+Getting Started

-Before you begin, make sure you have [Node.js](https://nodejs.org/) installed on your system.
+Before you begin, make sure you have Node.js installed on your system.
 Then, follow these steps:

+To start exploring the Open Source Contributions website project, follow these steps:

+Clone the repository on your computer (Optional).
+Download the project.
+Navigate to the project's root directory.

+Install the dependencies with npm install.
+Start the development server with npm start.
+Getting Started
+Execute the following commands in Visual Studio Code or CMD.

 ```bash
 npm run dev